locationtech/geogig/doc/manual/source/data/referencing.rst

 The ``ref`` part of the full reference can be specified in several different ways, including the following.

-- An object Id refering to an object that eventually resolves to a tree
+- An object ID referring to an object that eventually resolves to a tree
 - The name of a ref object (i.e. ``WORK_HEAD, HEAD``)
-- The n-th parent of a commit denoted with its Id.
+- The n-th parent of a commit denoted with its ID.
 This is denoted as ``ID^n``.
 For instance, ``509a481257c5791f50f5a35087e432247f9dc8b7^2``
-- The n-th historical ancestor of an element denoted with its Id, by first parent.
+- The n-th historical ancestor of an element denoted with its ID, by first parent.
 For instance, to refer to the ancestor of the current HEAD (the element the current HEAD pointed before the last change), ``HEAD~1`` should be used.

 The ID of an element can be abbreviated and denoted with just the first 7 digits instead of all 40.
-In the (unlikely) case of collision (more than one Id starting with those 7 digits), GeoGig will show you a warning message and prompt you to use the full, unambiguous, ID.
+In the (unlikely) case of collision (more than one ID starting with those 7 digits), GeoGig will show you a warning message and prompt you to use the full, unambiguous, ID.

 If the full syntax is used, the first part of the reference has to resolve to a tree, and the second one must be a valid path under that tree.
 In some cases, you might in the end want to refer to a tree, so just the first part (the ``ref`` part) is needed, and any of the above alternatives can be used.
 In some other cases, the command might assume that you are referring to an element in the current working tree, so it will expect just the path, or, in case it is missing, assume that you are referring to the working tree (that is, it will automatically prepend ``WORK_HEAD`` to the parameter you specified).
 Check the documentation of each command to see what it actually expects.